 The Potsdam Snack Pack Program was started at Lawrence Avenue Elementary School as a way to meet an identified need.
 With the support of the Potsdam Lions Club and New Hope Community Church, the program was officially launched on November 4, 2016.
 For some students, the snack pack provides a little "extra" food to get them through the weekend.
 For others, it may be a very different story.

-From the early days of the program, we have received tremendous support from individuals, local businesses, and service organizations.
-New Hope Community Church donated a classroom that now functions as our storage and distribution site.
+Since the launch of the snack pack program we have experienced a growth in support from individuals, local businesses, and service organizations.
+New Hope Community Church donated a classroom that now functions as our food storage and distribution site.
 One of our volunteers donated funds to purchase our first shelving unit, and Health Initiative, Inc. awarded us a grant t to purchase a refrigerator, additional shelving, and push cart.
 We also received financial support from Agway, Canton-Potsdam Hospital, Health Initiative, Inc., GardenShare, Lions Club, New Hope Community Church, InterVarsity Christian Fellowship, North Country Savings Bank, BJ's Wholesale, Stewart's Shops, Gamer Craze in Canton, Morgan Stanley Wealth Management, Potsdam United Methodist Church and numerous individuals.
 Various groups also hosted food drives and collected donations from local shoppers.
-We are an all-volunteer organization with no overhead, so the funds donated are used to purchase food items.
+As an all-volunteer organization with no overhead, we rely on the donation from the community to purchase food items for the program.

 One of the added benefits of overseeing the snack pack program is all the wonderful, caring, and giving individuals I get to meet on a daily basis.
 We also have a dedicated group of volunteers who work diligently to prepare the snack packs and take care of any incidental issues that may arise.
 Without their ongoing commitment to the program we would not be able to provide the current level of support to our young students.
 We're also grateful to all the people who believe in the work that we're doing and care enough to help us serve some of the most vulnerable students in our community.
 Thank you for your support!